ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Merging of frontend and backend
 * Updated frontend to latest changes as of v.0.4.10
 * Changed variable name from `export default ExternalLinksHeader;` to `export default SideBarHeader;`to match the Component's filename
+* Changed redirect behavior of `ReconnectButton` to refresh the Page and `ReturnButton` to return to the previous page the user visits
 * Added fetched user attributes to `UserDropdown` Component (name, picture, etc.)
 * Added `signOut` function from @aws-amplify to `UserDropdown` Component
 * Moved `options` for `UserDropdown` Component to `NavSideBarStore`